david-hollifield/is-busy/README.md

 ## About

-This library has been made by me, John Carroll.
+This library has been made by John Carroll.